Perspective | Snowboarder Jamie Anderson stayed focused on wellness. The world finally caught up.

 While she’s still here, there is plenty to learn from Anderson.
 We now know the proper way to react when athletes can’t endure.
 But it shouldn’t take breakdowns to spark concern.

-As she steps onto the Olympic stage once again, Anderson is not an entertaining outlier.
+As she steps onto the Olympic stage again, Anderson is not an entertaining outlier.
 She is a model competitor, an example of how critical preventive care can be to a healthier sports environment.
 Here’s hoping she brought enough essential oil to share.